On this day, July 8 …

 - 2015: A technical glitch causes the New York Stock Exchange to stop trading for nearly four hours.

-- 2017: After their first face-to-face meeting, Russian President Vladimir Putin says he thought Trump believed his denials of Russian meddling in the U.S. presidential vote.
+- 2017: After their first face-to-face meeting, Russian President Vladimir Putin says he thinks President Donald Trump believes his denials of Russian meddling in the U.S. presidential vote.